Assassination of Qasem Soleimani: Iranian response

 On 5 January 2020, the Islamic Consultative Assembly of Iran chanted "America, the greatest Satan", during its session.
 That day, Iran announced that it would suspend all its commitments under the 2015 nuclear deal except that it would continue to cooperate with the United Nations' nuclear watchdog, the International Atomic Energy Agency.
 The statement added, "If the sanctions are lifted ... the Islamic Republic is ready to return to its obligations."

-In a speech broadcast on 8 January on Iranian television IRINN TV, Iranian President Rouhani stated that Iran will no longer stick to the 2015 nuclear agreement restrictions on uranium enrichment: "Iran's nuclear industry will prosper" he said.
+In a speech broadcast on 8 January on Iranian television IRINN TV, Iranian President Rouhani stated that Iran would no longer stick to the 2015 nuclear agreement restrictions on uranium enrichment: "Iran's nuclear industry will prosper," he said.
 Secondly, Rouhani mentioned in his speech that "They cut off the hand of our dear Soleimani" and as revenge they, the Iranians, would cut off the legs of the Americans and toss them out of neighboring countries.